itsweii/Discrete-Event-Simulator/README.md

 Use the program Main.java provided to test the program with a default service time of 1.0.
 Program can also be tested against test cases where the service times could be different when serving different customers.

-Input the test cases using vim: $ java Main < 1.in
+Input the test cases using vim: $ java Main < 1.in <bt/>
-Input:
+Input:<bt/>
-The first line of input consists: number of human servers, self-checkouts, maximum queue length, probablity of rest The following line: arrival time of customers
+The first line of input consists: number of human servers, self-checkouts, maximum queue length, probablity of rest<bt/>
+The following line: arrival time of customers<bt/>